julienw/dollardom/README.md

 ### Is there an alternative ?
 [ender.js](http://ender.no.de/) could be a good alternative with its modular approach.
-This is a goal to integrate better with this tool.
+One of our goals is to integrate better with this tool.

 Development notes
 ---